 Embezzlement is a type of larceny or theft.
 Like every larceny, its severity depends on the amount allegedly stolen.
 If the amount stolen is alleged to be over $1,000, the embezzlement will result in a charge of grand larceny as a felony.

 In New York state, any type of felony can result in a lengthy state prison sentence.
 Our attorneys have handled thousands of grand larceny cases, many of which included allegations of embezzlement.
 These cases are best defended by use of an aggressive style of defense as well as forensic accounting and documentary evidence.

 You do not want to rely on an inexperienced attorney if you or a loved one has been charged with robbery, shoplifting, petty larceny, burglary, auto theft, embezzlement or other theft charges.
-Call Kelly & Rubin, LLP, immediately for expert representation and a free consultation.
+Call Rubin Law Group & Robert P. Kelly Law P.C., immediately for expert representation and a free consultation.

 Speak With An Experienced Lawyer